Teleport Recording Proxy Mode

 - Run Teleport's services as a non-root user unless required.
 Only the SSH

 Service requires root access.
 Note that you will need root permissions (or

 CAP_NET_BIND_SERVICEcapability) to make Teleport listen on a port numbered <

-For example, assign users the built-in
+For example, don't assign users the built-in

-Application Service) to a cluster, save the invitation token to a file.
+should save the invitation token to a file.

 historycommand on a compromised system.